earthsciences-hub/coursera-repo/README.md

 # coursera-repo

-Repository for Coursera IBM Skills Network assignments &amp; projects
+## Description: Repository for Coursera IBM Skills Network assignments &amp; projects

+It's a markdown file in this repository.